amireh/react-drill/examples/custom-actions.md

 needed to perform the action can be specified afterwards.
 The return value is insignificant.

-You can utilize the selector [[DOMSelectors.find]] to convert the first argument to a DOM node, and optimally ask the selector to assert the node is valid.
+You can utilize the selector [[Selectors.find]] to convert the first argument to a DOM node, and optimally ask the selector to assert the node is valid.